kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 [https://github.com/kilgarenone/boileroom](https://github.com/kilgarenone/boileroom)

 This repo contains the structure I'm using to develop my SaaS.
-We have one folder for the **client** stuff, and one folder for the **server** stuff:
+I have one folder for the **client** stuff, and another for the **server** stuff:

 ```json
 - client